haganbmj/MagicSetEditor2/docs/type/index.rst

 **Script syntax**

-In a script field maps can be accessed like normal [[type:map]]s based on the field name.
+In a script field maps can be accessed like normal :ref:`map`s based on the field name.
 So:

 .. code-block::